But Jerusalem which is above is free, which is the mother of us all.

 At the very beginning of Lent Jesus said to his disciples, Behold we go up to Jerusalem.
 (St. Luke xviii.
 31) We began our journey at Christ's command.
-Long journeys are hard work, and this Lenten journey is no short trip.
+Long journeys are hard work, and this Lenten journey is no exception.
 For nearly some seven weeks Christians are invited to walk with Jesus towards Jerusalem.
 Walking to Jerusalem is what our lives are all about.
-We walk with Jesus in order to see how he conquers the temptations of Satan and triumphs over sin for us.
+We walk with Jesus in order to see how He conquers the temptations of Satan and triumphs over sin for us.
 We walk with Jesus to discover that, like the woman of Canaan, we are more like dogs than men, aliens and exiles to God’s promises, and yet wholly hanging upon crumbs that fall from His table.
-So we learn to become humble and obedient and to persist in the reception of Jesus' mercy and healing.
-As dogs, we learn also that we are, more often than not, dumb and mute, incapable of comprehending and articulating God’s Word and will in our lives until His inward Grace liberates our spiritual senses.
+So, we learn to long humbly for that mercy that persists in obtaining Jesus' mercy and healing.
+As dogs, we learn also that we are, more often than not, dumb and mute, incapable of comprehending and articulating God’s Word and will in our lives until His inward Grace opens our spiritual senses to His desire.

 Our Lenten pilgrimage with Jesus up to Jerusalem, (St. Matthew xx.
 18) will not be easy.
 We learn much about ourselves on this journey, and so we become spiritually exhausted.
-We grow weary, peckish, and perhaps even a bit chapfallen.
+We grow haggard, hungry, and perhaps even dejected and discouraged.
 Lenten fasting and abstinence do that to a person.
-At times we become distracted and even lose our way.
+At times, we become distracted and even lose our way.
 The pull and tug of certain temptations may well have been overcome, but seven other demons worse than ourselves threaten to consume us.
 (St. Matthew xii.
 45) Satan realizes that he is losing our spirits, and so he attacks our bodies with renewed vigor through the elements of this world.
 (Galatians iv.
 3) We have the best of intentions and yet feel ourselves the children of the proverbial Hagar, the bond woman –mother of an earthly bastard child.
 We do want to become free men, children of promise, and followers of Jesus, who go up to Jerusalem which is above… and is free.
 (Galatians iv.
 26) And yet it seems the more we try that further back we fall.

 So today Jesus Christ and His Bride, the Church, provide us with what we need.
-Today is Dominica Refectionis –Refreshment Sunday.
-It is also called Mothering Sunday: the day on which Mother Church asks us to sit down and rest awhile, to receive faithfully the spiritual food which will enable us to soldier on so that our fasting and praying, reading Scripture, and following Jesus Christ will not be in vain.
-Today we are asked to stop and rest awhile and to contemplate Jerusalem which is above… and is free.
+Today is Dominica Refectionis –Refreshment Sunday or Mothering Sunday: the day on which Mother Church asks us to sit down and rest awhile, to find some spiritual refreshment so that our pursuit of Jesus Christ will not be in vain.
+Today we are asked to stop, to breathe, and to contemplate Jerusalem which is above… and is free.
 (Ibid) So we read that Jesus went up into a mountain, and there He sat with His disciples.
 (St. John vi.
 3) Jesus bids us come with Him to the mountain of His holiness so that He might strengthen us for our continuing Lenten journey.
 He knows that we are in danger of spiritual languor and listlessness.
-So He intends to provide us with that spiritual food which will give us dogged and dauntless determination to press on.…Jesus said, Make the men sit down.
+So, He intends to provide us with that spiritual food which will give us dogged and dauntless determination to press on.…Jesus said, Make the men sit down.
 Now there was much grass in the place.
 So the men sat down, in number about five thousand.
 (St. John vi.
 10) St. John Chrysostom tells us that Jesus calls us up to rest at intervals from the tumults and confusion of common life.
 For solitude is a thing meet for the study of wisdom.
 And often doth He go up alone into a mountain, and spend the night there, and pray, to teach us that the man who will come most near to God must be free from all disturbance, and must seek times and places clear of confusion.
 (St.J.C.: Sermon…)

-And so we must sit down, listen, and trust.
-And yet in Lent, worn out as we are, when asked by Jesus, Whence shall we buy bread that [all] these may eat?
+So, we must sit down, listen, and trust.
+And yet in Lent, worn out as we are, when asked by Jesus, Whence shall we buy bread that [we all] may eat?
 (St. John vi.
-5), our minds jump back to earthly solutions to earthly problems.
-Jesus asks this question this morning to prove Philip, for he himself knew what he would do.
+5), our minds jump back to earthly provisions for earthly refreshment.
+Jesus asks this question this morning to prove Philip, for he Himself knew what he would do.
 (St. John vi.
-6) Jesus intends to enlarge and deepen Philip's faith.
+6) He intends to enlarge and deepen Philip's faith so that he might find refreshment in spiritual and not earthly food.
 Philip has seen the finger of God at work in the miracles that Jesus has performed.
 Will he believe that Jesus can provide food that no man can find or afford and that can satisfy far more than the physical hunger of a paltry five thousand?
 What measure of faith does Philip have?
-Philip answers, as most of us would, as one in bondage to the elements of this world and their measuring rod.
+Philip answers, as most of us would, as one in bondage to the elements of this world.
 He responds that even two-hundred penny worth is not enough for this crowd.
 (St. John vi.
 7) Philip is thinking in earthly terms and thus calculates the monetary cost of feeding the hungry thousands.
 Too many people, too little money, he conjectures.
-So Jesus intends to make outward and visible the smallness or poverty of Philip’s faith.
+Thus, Jesus intends to reveal the smallness and poverty of Philip’s faith.
 His faith should have been in process of enlarging and expanding because the same Jesus who made water into wine at the Wedding in Cana of Galilee would surely be able to feed the hungry multitude.
-His faith should have seen too that if Christ has asked whence shall we buy bread, that Christ intended to include Himself in procuring the solution.
-His faith should have trusted finally that Christ alone, whom Philip has already acknowledged as Messiah –Him of whom Moses in the law and the prophets did write (St. John i.
-45), is always prepared and able to feed His people with what earthly mammon can never purchase.
+His faith should have seen too that if Christ has asked whence shall we buy bread that He intended to provide refreshment of another kind and from another source.

 St. Michael and All Angels Sermons: